Huang Biren: Departure from MediaCorp

 Her decision to leave this industry was seen as a huge loss to MediaCorp Channel 8 by both the audience and the TV station, as her drama serials have consistently achieved high viewership ratings and her acting skills were recognised by many.
-After the news was released, forums were abuzz with numerous discussions about this issue, and many questioned if Biren would still be able to receive the coveted All Time Favourite Award (an award given out in accumulation for winning the Top 10 award 10 times).
-Paul Chan, MediaCorp's Vice-President for Branding and Promotions, answered the query by saying that the company has not decided if Biren will be awarded as meetings with the Star Awards 2009 Committee have not been held yet.
+After the news was released, forums were abuzz with numerous discussions about this issue, and many questioned if Huang would still be able to receive the All-Time Favourite Artiste award (an award given out for winning the Top 10 Popular Artiste award 10 times).
+Paul Chan, MediaCorp's Vice-President for Branding and Promotions, replied that the company has not decided if Huang will be awarded as meetings with the Star Awards 2009 Committee have not been held yet.
 MediaCorp does not rule out future collaborations with her on a project basis.

-Huang was initially offered a role in the 2008 MediaCorp mega-blockbuster drama series, The Little Nyonya.
+In 2008, Huang was initially offered a role in the drama series, The Little Nyonya.
 As she decided not to renew her contract, the role was offered to Xiang Yun instead.